djspiewak/anti-xml/CONTRIBUTING.rst

 Alright, here comes a mountain of boring; it's important though, so **please read!**
 As you should have already seen, Anti-XML is licensed under the `BSD License`_.
-The copyright holder for all of the code in the Git repository *Daniel Spiewak*.
-This is very important to understand: if you contribute code to Anti-XML, you implicitly agree to transfer ownership of that code to Daniel Spiewak!
-In this context, "contribute code" means opening a pull request on GitHub, informally via email, or any other method by which code in your purview enters the primary Git repository for Anti-XML.
-If you create a pull request for commits on which someone else is the author, you are certifying that you have obtained the relevant permission and are empowered to release the copyright on that code (as well as your own) to Daniel Spiewak.

-To be clear, this implicit contributor agreement is not because I'm a copyright-hungry control freak who simply must posess the fairest code in the land.
-Rather, it is so that I have the ability to steer the project and control the licensing as necessary (e.g. applying the BSD License is a decision which requires such ownership).
-If anything, this makes it slightly harder on me, since I am now legally responsible for *everything* in the repository.
-So, if some company decides we're stepping on their patents, I'm the one who is held accountable.

-Most large projects (e.g. Apache, Eclipse, Scala) have committer agreements which must be signed and filed basically stating the majority of the above.
-We're not going to have that for Anti-XML, simply because it's a lot of work and it imposes a huge barrier to contribution.
-Instead, we're going to rely on the implicit assumption that if you ask me to pull your commits into the Git repository, you are (at the same time) transfering the copyright on that code to Daniel Spiewak.
-For my part, I will not pull a commit into the repository without someone actually asking me to do so.
-This prevents me from "stealing" code out from under you.
-It also makes it possible for someone to fork Anti-XML without worrying about me taking their work without permission.
+This is very important to understand: if you contribute code to Anti-XML, you are agreeing to assign a non-exclusive, worldwide, royalty-free copyright license to the Anti-XML project, collectively represented by *Daniel Spiewak*.
+In plain-English, this means that if you contribute, you're letting Anti-XML incorporate, control and extend the contributions you submit.
+There is a more precise, legal definition of this assignment below (drawn from the `Common Public License`_).

+All of this is pretty standard for an open-source project.
+Basically, there is an understanding that if you contribute, you're giving away that source code under the terms of the project license.
+The only reason I have to spell it out here is to prevent law suits (and also to ensure that the code provenance is clear for any corporation which wishes to make use of the library).
+There is nothing required or implied here that is particularly out of the ordinary.

+The important point here is that you implicitly agree to these terms when you submit a pull request to the project.
+In other words, if you *ask* me to include your contributions into the main Git repository, you are assumed to have agreed to these terms.
+This is analogous to the "shrink wrap" agreement used by certain hardware OEMs.
+If I could make GitHub show this agreement when you submit the pull request, I would.

-If, for whatever reason, you decide after the fact that you *don't* want to assign copyright on your code over to me, let me know within 30 days of the pull request and I'll remove your code from the repository, no questions asked.
+If, for whatever reason, you decide after the fact that you *don't* agree to these terms on your contribution, let me know within 30 days of the pull request and I'll remove your code from the repository, no questions asked.
 If you discover the mistake after the 30 day window, I'll still try to accomodate you, but I can't make any guarantees given the fact that additional code may have